nginxinc/nginx-amplify-doc/amplify-guide.md

 In order to be able to use NGINX Amplify to monitor your infrastructure, you need to install Amplify Agent on each system that has to be checked.

-This is done as simple as:
+This could done as simple as:

  1. `Download and run install script.`